TaizAlves/final_project/README.md

 ## How to use
-To run the web application use these commands:
+To run the web application use this command:
 ```
 $ flask run
 ```